macieana7-ai/PyLab007/README.md

             * DAVINCIDAVINCI
             * 0123456789

-## Part 3 - Decryption (BONUS + 10pts)
+## Part 3 - Decryption - NOT bonus this time

-I'm going to give you less help on this one because it is the bonus.
-In order to **decrypt** you will need to figure out how to un-rotate the cipher!
+**This time this part of the lab is NOT bonus, because I want you all to have a working encryption/decryption cipher.
+The goal here is to recover the plain_text, but I want you to recover each palin_text character into a list and then use `join()` on the list to return the plaintext result.**

+---

-Then:going to give you less help on this one because it is the bonus.
-In order to **decrypt** you will need to figure out how to un-rotate the cipher!
+* In order to **decrypt** you will need to figure out how to un-rotate the cipher!
+    * That means reverse `cipher_char = (key_char + plain_text_char) % len(alphabet)`
+    * HINT: maybe just try: `plain_text_char = (cipher_char - key-char) % len(alphabet)`
 * Write a function `undo_vigenere_index(key_letter, cypher_letter, alphabet)` that is essentially the opposite of vigenere_index.
 So it will return the **plain text** letter.
 * Next use this function in another function `decrypt_vignere(key, cipher_text, alphabet)` to decrypt your cipher_text string completely into plain text.

-## Part 4 - App (BONUS + 5pts)
+## Part 4 - App

-* Write a main loop that gives the user a menu.
+* Write a for loop that gives the user a menu.
 1).
-Encrypt or 2).
-Decrypt
+Encrypt, 2).
+Decrypt, 3).
+Dump Encrypted Text, 4.)
+Quit
+    * **(I want the menu items to be in a `list()`)**
+        * If you can figure it out, I'd like your menu to be a `list` of `lists` that has to elements in the inner list 1.
+The menu item and 2. the function to call when that item is selected.
-    * If Encrypt is selected you should prompt for plain text and print out the encrypted string before returning to the main menu.
+    * If Encrypt is selected you should prompt for plain text and store the encrypted result in a global `list` before returning to the main menu.
-    * If Decrypt is selected you should prompt for cipher text and print out the decrypted string before returning to the main menu.
+    * If Decrypt is selected you should loop over the global encrypted `list` decrypt each entry, and print the text before returning to the main menu.

 ## Part 5: Turn In!
 [Review video of this process](https://redwoods.us-west-2.instructuremedia.com/embed/72299bfd-8420-4ad0-8af5-18fb8e32e50a)